How to Complete GA4 Setup in Google’s Setup Assistant

 Check all three circles next to the left of Link to Google Ads, Bid on GA4 conversions, and Target ads for GA4 audiences

-We are marking these as complete because Google Ads is a whole other topic that requires a way deeper dive in another blog (or likely multiple), and in this blog, we are addressing more of the basics for Google Analytics beginner/basic users in the digital marketing realm.
+We are marking these as complete because Google Ads is a whole other topic that requires a way deeper dive in another blog (or likely multiple) – and in this blog, we are addressing more of the basics for Google Analytics beginner/basic users in the digital marketing realm.

-By chance, if you DO already have Google Ads setup, you can go ahead and click the > next to each line and follow the step-by-step instructions to get these connected.
-You can also read more about Google Ads here and how to link Google Analytics to Google Ads here.
+By chance, if you DO already have Google Ads set up, you can go ahead and click the > next to each line and follow the step-by-step instructions to get these connected.
+You can also read more about Google Ads here, and how to link Google Analytics to Google Ads here.

-There you go.
+There you go!
 You should have all 3 Link Google Ads Sections checked.
 Let's move on to the final section.

-Section 4: Advanced Setup (optional)
+Section 4: Advanced Setup (Optional)

 Manage users